-Well-being Objectives Direct implication for agreeing the steps towards meeting one of the Authority's long-term improvement and well-being objectives Budget No budgetary implications at this stage, however the proposed Environmental Strategy will have implications for both capital and operational budgets within each financial year to calendar year 2030.
-Legal Supports compliance with improvement planning, well-being and environment legislation Staffing No known impact on staffing levels Equalities/Human Rights/ Welsh Language The impact of specific actions on these aspects will be assessed at the appropriate point in their development Risks Reduces the risks of legal non-compliance and of failing to budget and plan appropriately
+Well-being Objectives Direct implication towards meeting one of the Authority's long-term improvement and well-being objectives.
+Budget The proposed Environmental Strategy has implications for both capital and operational budgets within each financial year to calendar year 2030.
+Legal Supports compliance with improvement planning, well-being and environment legislation.
+Staffing No known impact on staffing levels.
+Equalities/Human Rights/ Welsh Language The impact of specific actions on these aspects will be assessed at the appropriate point in their development.
+Risks Reduces the risks of legal non-compliance and of failing to budget and plan appropriately.